allegravia/tutorial-cytoscape/tutorials/4 - analysing genomic data with Cytoscape.md

 Overall, the workflow will go through the following points:

     - Loading a network of validated miRNA-target interactions (MTI) derived from public databases
-    - Filtering on a set of differentially expressed miRNAs in the dataset of interest
+    - Loading a table of miRNA-node annotations from results of differential expression analysis
     - Integration and visualization of experimental data in the MTI network
     - Integration of node annotations from public databases
     - Network filtering based on differential expression significance level and log-fold change